hmanprod/lemlabs-common/README.md

 Use an abstract class to setup CRUD Controller on SF2

+** CHANGELOGS **
+- Add coco template with this bundle
+- Update documenation readme.md

 ** TODO **
+- Testing the coco template as new layout
+- Create his own block of configuration for config.yml instead of using twig globals
 - Add "Setting" Entity for administration utility
-- Testing the coco template as new layout
+- Add "Securite" Controller to handle authenfication